Cameron-IPFSPodcasting/podcast-Gateway/README.md

 IPFS uses multiaddr for node resolution.
 Setup your DNS by adding a TXT records for _dnsaddr.
 Use [this link](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md) to setup your gateway's DNS record.

 ### Sample / Test urls
-These links use the ipfspodcasting gateway (which is configured to check the url for a valid format).
+These links use the podcast gateway (which is configured to check the url for a valid format).
 You can test your gateway by changing the domain to match your gateway's url...

 A PC20#146 episode (works - stays on ipfs.podcastgateway.com) - https://ipfs.podcastgateway.com/ipfs/QmbBW9jBNh2G2wWXyywTQ9mSLuNXFUAmReSkSeRJsEbycH/PC20-146-2023-09-15-Final.mp3